 Because states enforce statutes of limitations on lawsuits, it is important to contact an attorney as soon as possible.
 Some lawsuits include a provision to suspend the statute of limitations.

 For example, in court documents filed by Eric J. Erwin in the District of New Jersey Trenton Vicinage, the factual allegations — or the story of the case — state that the plaintiffs could not have filed a complaint earlier because the manufacturers had concealed the NDMA contamination until the FDA announced the recall in 2018.
 Therefore, the complaint states, “any applicable statute of limitations affecting the rights of Plaintiff and other Class Members has been tolled [paused].”

 Only an attorney can properly determine your time limit to file.

 Were you diagnosed with cancer after taking valsartan?Get Your Free Case Review

 Complaints Filed on Behalf of People Who Took Tainted Valsartan

 The first lawsuits filed were class actions filed on behalf of people who bought and took contaminated valsartan.

 A New York man and woman filed what they propose to be a valsartan class-action lawsuit in the federal Southern District of New York on Aug.
 16, 2018.
 Elizabeth and John Duffy named Solco Healthcare, Prinston Pharmaceutical Inc., Walgreens and Throggs Neck Pharmacy as defendants in their complaint.

-Wilson and Peterson, LLP funds Drugwatch because it supports the organization's mission to keep people safe from dangerous drugs and medical devices.(877) 239-9641
+Drugwatch's trusted legal partners support the organization's mission to keep people safe from dangerous drugs and medical devices.
+For more information, visit our partners page.